Gestational diabetes symptoms

-Gestational diabetes mellitus (GDM) is one of the most common conditions affecting pregnancy—and it’s on the rise.
-Often there are no symptoms, or they’re very subtle.
+Gestational diabetes mellitus, or GDM for short, is one of the most common conditions affecting pregnancy—and it’s globally on the rise.

 GDM happens when your blood sugar levels become high during pregnancy, and you don’t have a history of diabetes.
 Though it can occur at any stage, it’s most common in the second and third trimester, and usually disappears after your baby is born.